Melania Trump Fast Facts

-(CNN)Here is a look at the life of Melania Trump, wife of US President-elect Donald Trump.
+(CNN)Here is a look at the life of Melania Trump, wife of the 45th US President Donald Trump.

 Personal: